alexbores/eventtia-landing-editor/README.md

 ## Installation and Setup

+- Needs to be run in localhost with php support.

-add credentials in form-tools.js at line 86 and in api-client.js at line 23
+- add credentials in form-tools.js at line 86 and in api-client.js at line 23.